-4.30.4.
+4.29.5.
 Short term Leases and Low value leases

 The group has elected not to recognize right-of-use asset and lease liability for leases of low value assets and short term leases.
-Lease payments in respective of these lease are recognized as operating expenses in the income statement.
+Lease payments in respective of these lease are recognized as expenses in the profit or loss statement.